What is the cardiac index for a 13-year-old patient with a cardiac output of 6.0 L/min and a body surface area of 1.5 m2?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-In this scenario, the cardiac output is given as 6.0 L/min, and the body surface area is 1.5 m².
+In this case, the cardiac output for the patient is 6.0 L/min, and the body surface area is 1.5 m².

 Subscribe